-A procedure should be implemented whereby the DRMC reviews all proposed IDP projects with this evaluation mechanism, or where line departments are capacitated to self-evaluate their project proposals.
-The table below can assist the DRMC in evaluating project proposals.
+A procedure should be implemented whereby the DMC reviews all proposed IDP projects with this evaluation mechanism, or where line departments are capacitated to self-evaluate their project proposals.
+The table below can assist the DMC in evaluating project proposals in order to prioritise developmental initiatives focused on vulnerability reduction and resilience building.

 Development approval and pr ioritisation questions

-Project name / description Project falls within hazard affected area(s) Project can pose a threat to surrounding areas Risk to the project can be reduced significantly Risk from the project can be reduced significantly The benefits of the project outweigh the potential risk "cost" Does the potential project directly address risk reduction of any potential disaster risk risk nosed I Project
+Project name / description Project falls within hazard affected area(s) Project can pose a threat to surrounding areas Risk to the project can be reduced significantly Risk from the project can be reduced significantly The benefits of the project outweigh the potential risk "cost" Does the potential project directly address risk reduction of any potential disaster risk Relative risk posed Project

 Unknown = 4 Yes multiple = 3 Yes = 2 No = 1 Unknown = 4 Yes high risk = 3 Yes low risk = 2 No = 1 Unknown = 4 No = 3 Yes moderate confidence = 2 Yes high confidence = 1 Unknown = 4 No = 3 Yes moderate confidence = 2 Yes high confidence = 1 Unsure = 4 No = 3 Yes moderate confidence = 2 Yes high confidence = 1 Not considered = 4 No = 3 Yes to some degree = 2 Yes confirmed = 1 by project priority

 Worst project 4 4 4 4 4 4 24 5

 Best project 1 1 1 1 1 1 6 1

 No risk assessment 4 1 1 1 1 1 9 2

 Medium high project 3 3 3 3 3 3 18 4

 Medium low project 2 2 2 2 2 2 12 3

 The implementation of the project proposals contained within this chapter will, in all likelihood, require more project management capacity and personnel than what is available at this time.
-Even with active involvement from other departments and agencies who address the risk reduction projects that fall within their mandates, the ORTDM would need to invest in additional human capital to actively pursue risk reduction and mitigation within the District.
+Even with active involvement from other departments and agencies who address the risk reduction projects that fall within their mandates, the CHDM would need to invest in additional human capital to actively pursue risk reduction and mitigation within the district.
 Interim measures could be to prioritise only specific aspects for risk reduction, and to implement only very specifically targeted risk reduction interventions, tailoring risk reduction projects to existing capacity.
 This concludes the discussion on Risk Reduction (KPA 3).
 The next section of the plan is committed to Response and Recovery (KPA 4).